Secret Santa pays off $50,000 in layaway balances at Henrico Walmart

 “It is refreshing to hear something good and let people know that there are still good people out there,” McKay said.
 “No matter what we are going through, there are still good people out there that are doing what it takes to be a blessing.”

-- Secret Santa pays off $50,000 in layaway balances at Walmart Supercenter
+- Fatal crash shuts down lane of I-40 east near Union Cross Road in Forsyth County

-- Biden to pick Pete Buttigieg as transportation chief, AP sources say
+- Winston-Salem Foundation Scholarship Program makes sure kids can get to college despite pandemic

-- ‘The Christmas holidays could be even worse’: Gov. Roy Cooper, health secretary ask North Carolinians not to travel for the holidays, get tested before any gatherings
+- Secret Santa pays off $50,000 in layaway balances at Virginia Walmart Supercenter